Skip to content

 Tip

-You can exclude certain repositories per automation file using the config.ignore_repositories
+You can select (include or exclude) certain repositories per automation file using the triggers.include.repository and triggers.exclude.repository

 Repository automation rules